SolidLabResearch/google-sheet-sync/README.md

 This is the unique identifier for the Google Sheet.

 #### name (string)
-This parameter allows you to specify a name for the google sheet that should be read and/or altered. \
+This parameter allows you to specify a name for the Google sheet that should be read and/or altered. \
-This is the name of the tab on the bottom left that you want to read and/or alter
+This is the name of the tab on the bottom left that you want to sync.

+#### interval (int)
+This parameter allows you to specify the number of milliseconds between polls.
+This number will be used for polling the sheet for changes and polling the pod for changes when websockets aren't used.

 example: